 The Net is based in Denver both on analog and digital repeaters locally and throughout Colorado, and is easily linked into from anywhere in the world using the above facilities.
 You can also join via a hotspot or use your internet-linked repeater.

-An email reminder list is available.
+An email reminder list has been set up to send reminders and other notices about the net.
 Sign up at here.